Grenfell Tower. Memorial Site towards Human Dignity

 All Rights Reserved 2017

 Text appeared originally in a shortened version in the German newspaper taz

 on 25th of August 2017

-It was felt that it would be important, as the text tried to look beyond the immediate tragedy.
+It was felt that it would be important to do so, as the text tried to look beyond the immediate tragedy.

 Many of the people spoken to were seen in one-to-one interviews, sometimes lasting up to two hours.
 The bits that are included within are the bare bones of those interviews, brought together in a unique way.
 Still, the shorter German version in taz keeps the key findings and thread, whilst not going to some of the specifics.
 These elaborations possibly also mean more to those who are familiar with the social politics of Great Britain and London anyway and not your average German reader.